gpvigano/AsImpL/README.md

 * game object creation in Unity scene
 * *materials, meshes and prefab assets creation (if importing assets)*

-You can find the complete [AsImpL documentation] in `Documentation` folder.
+You can find the complete AsImpL documentation in `Documentation` folder both as [compressed HTML] and [zipped HTML].

 To load some OBJ files you can add a ObjectImporter to a game object and call its ImportModelAsync() method from a MonoBehavior,